-Doctoral students may request a leave of absence by completing the "Request for Leave of Absence" form on the myCapitol portal (Doctoral Student tab).
-When requesting a leave of absence, keep in mind all coursework must be completed within a fiveyear time period.
+Doctoral students may request a Leave of Absence (LOA) by completing the "Request for Leave of Absence" form on the myCapitol portal (Doctoral Student tab).
+When requesting an LOA, keep in mind all coursework must be completed within a five-year time period.
 Please note this does not include the additional two years allowed for dissertation completion.